Quick Ways to Solve a Legal Problem with a Lawyer in India

 Application of the law

-The fact that the business has Matthew go to meetings and training indicates how much influence they have over him (Stevens v Brodribb and ACE Insurance v Trifunovski).
+The fact that the business has Matthew attend meetings and training indicates their influence over him (Stevens v Brodribb and ACE Insurance v Trifunovski).
 These elements suggest he is an employee (Hollis v Vabu).